The Tesla Powerwall 3: What You Need to Know

 For High-Demand Homes: If your home runs central HVAC, a well pump, an EV charger, or other high-draw appliances, the Powerwall 3’s 11.5 kW continuous output is one of the few home batteries capable of keeping all of it running during an outage.

-For Homes with Frequent Short Outages: The Powerwall 3 is an excellent fit for homes in areas with regular but brief grid interruptions — its near-instant switchover ensures you barely notice when the grid goes down.
+For Homes with Frequent Short Outages: The Powerwall 3 is an excellent fit for homes in areas with regular but brief grid interruptions.
+Its near-instant switchover ensures you barely notice when the grid goes down.

-For Homes Needing Maximum Storage Duration: If your primary concern is surviving multi-day outages with lower power consumption, adding multiple Powerwall 3 units (up to 4) is the best path to extended backup.
+For Homes Needing Maximum Storage Duration: If your primary concern is surviving multi-day outages with lower power consumption, adding multiple Powerwall 3 units, up to 4, is the best path to extended backup.
 Alternatively, the Generac PWRcell offers modular storage up to 36 kWh and may be worth comparing for storage-first priorities.

-Powerwall 2 and 2+ Availability in 2025
+Powerwall 2 and 2+ Availability

-As of 2025, Tesla has discontinued the Powerwall 2 and Powerwall 2 Plus.
+Tesla has discontinued the Powerwall 2 and Powerwall 2 Plus.
 These models are no longer available for new purchases through Tesla or certified installers.
 The Powerwall 3 is now the only Tesla home battery available for new installations.

 Homeowners who already have a Powerwall 2 or 2 Plus installed continue to be supported under Tesla’s warranty and software update programs.
 If you have an existing Powerwall 2 system and are considering adding storage, talk to your installer about whether adding a Powerwall 3 alongside your existing setup is feasible for your electrical configuration.